-In this treatment there are 19 species.
+In this treatment there are 20 species (for decades it was 19, with a new species from New Caledonia described in 2017).
 The extant species of the genus have been assigned to 4 sections as follows (Wilde and Eames 1952):

 Sect.
 Araucaria (syn: Colymbea):

-A. cunninghamii, A. heterophylla, and the 13 New Caledonian endemics: A. bernieri, A. biramulata, A. columnaris, A. humboldtensis, A. laubenfelsii, A. luxurians, A. montana, A. muelleri, A. nemorosa, A. rulei, A. schmidii, A. scopulorum and A. subulata.
+A. cunninghamii, A. heterophylla, and the 14 New Caledonian endemics: A. bernieri, A. biramulata, A. columnaris, A. goroensis, A. humboldtensis, A. laubenfelsii, A. luxurians, A. montana, A. muelleri, A. nemorosa, A. rulei, A. schmidii, A. scopulorum and A. subulata.

 Evergreen, mostly dioecious trees with regularly whorled branches.
 Buds inconspicuous.
 Young trees branched to the ground, old trees with a long clear bole and flattened crown.
 Juvenile leaves needle-like, thin, loosely imbricate, spirally arranged.
 Adult leaves usually scale-like or sometimes needle-like, spirally arranged or nearly 2-ranked, usually closely imbricate, overlapping, flattened, sometimes lanceolate and sharp-pointed, persistent for many years, often with faint stomata above.
 Male cones terminal and solitary or disposed in clusters, with numerous spirally arranged stamens, anthers 6-8 celled.
 Female cones globose, ripening in 2-3 years, heavy, milky; scales usually with thin spiny apical umbos, scales thin and somewhat flattened, cones dehiscent at maturity; ovules one per scale.
 Ovules and seeds united with the scale.
 Seeds usually winged on the edges, sometimes edible.
 Cotyledons 2-4.
 Germination with epigeal or hypogeal cotyledons (Silba 1986).

 Araucaria has a highly disjunct distribution: Chile, Argentina, southern Brazil, New Caledonia, Norfolk Island, Australia, and New Guinea.
-Some authors regard its occurrence in South America as the result of a vicariance event, but considering the ancient lineage of the family and its former abundance in the Northern Hemisphere, it seems more likely that its extant distribution is relictual (Setoguchi et al. 1998).
+Some authors regard its occurrence in South America as the result of a vicariance event, but considering the ancient lineage of the family and its former abundance in the Northern Hemisphere, its extant distribution is likely relictual (Setoguchi et al. 1998).

 Many species, due to their large size, are or have been important sources of timber.
 Examples include A. angustifolia, A. araucana, A. bidwillii, A. cunninghamii and A. hunsteinii.
 The nutritious and large seeds of A. bidwillii were an important food source for aboriginal peoples and are now an Australian delicacy.